ARCTraining/swd6_hpp/README.md

 ## Objectives

 This year, we are running this workshop in two parts.
-The first part will focus on general concepts and examples of optimisation of python code, and the second part will focus on more specific tools, and application to high-performance computing (HPC) After the first part of this workshop, learners will be able to:
+The first part will focus on general concepts and examples of optimisation of python code, and the second part will focus on more specific tools, and application to high-performance computing (HPC).
+After the first part of this workshop, learners will be able to:

 - [ ] Understand how to profile Python code and identify bottlenecks
 - [ ] Understand how to choose the most appropriate data structure, algorithm, and libraries for a problem